Skip to main content

 Nine lessons are designed to teach children and their families about nutrition by relating each lesson to a garden activity.
 The curriculum uses the garden to integrate disciplines, including science, mathematics, language arts, history, environmental studies, nutrition, and health, while reinforcing some of the California academic content standards.
 School gardens are wonderful sources of food and beauty and outlets for physical activity; they can also help students discover fresh food and learn to make healthier food choices.
 Nutrition to Grow On taps into these instructional gardens to cultivate the students’ talents and skills while enriching their capacities for observation and thinking.

-• Originator of Resource: California Department of Education Nutrition Services Division
+• Author: California Department of Education Nutrition Services Division

 • User of Resources: Teachers